 My recommendations for optimizing your WordPress website for SEO includes the following;

 1. Install the Best Caching Plugins

 By enabling browser caching you are able to serve your visitors stored static HTML files without having to retrieve the original file from the server every time a request is made.
-Website caching makes downloading of web pages faster which aids in improving your website’s speed.
-And this, in turn, enhances user experience leading to a higher conversion.
+Website caching makes downloading web pages faster which aids in improving your website’s speed.
+And this, in turn, enhances the user experience leading to higher conversion.